Underused Housing Tax (UHT) For Residential Properties

 An excluded owner includes but is not limited to a Canadian Citizen or permanent resident of a residential property in Canada.
 You have no obligations or liabilities under the Underused Housing Tax Act.
 However, there is a list of excluded owners based on the name on the title of the property.
 Read the GOC’s Underused Housing Tax Act (UHT).

-Note: This only applies to you if you, or your spouse or common-law partner don’t personally use your residential property for more than 28 days each year.
+Note: This only applies to you if you, or your spouse or common-law partner do not personally use your residential property for more than 28 days each year.
+Government link to 28 day exemptions see 5.3

 An affected owner includes, but is not limited to a: